-Successfully pass LH Aquatics Course 406

-- Must be 15 years old - Swim 300 yards continuously demonstrating breath control.
+- Successfully pass LH Aquatics Course 406 - Must be 15 years old - Swim 300 yards continuously demonstrating breath control.
 Front crawl/breastroke or combination of both.
 Swim goggles allowed. - Tread 2 minutes.
 Using only legs - Complete a timed event within 1 minute 40 seconds: - ★ Swim 20 yards - ★ Retrieve a 10 pound brick and swim back to the starting point - ★ Exit water without use of ladder or steps

 The purpose of the American Red Cross Lifeguarding course is to provide entry-level lifeguard participants with knowledge and skills to prevent, recognize and respond to aquatic emergencies and to provide care for breathing and cardiac emergencies, injuries and sudden illness until emergency medical services (EMS) personnel take over.
 Students will take a written exam and score 80% or better.
 Pass rescue skills scenarios.
 Pass all CPR scenarios.
+(The course will include the manual and the personal hipsack equipment.
+Upon completion, if a student applies for his/her certificate, there is an application fee of approximately \$15 to be paid by the student)

-Fee for the course is \$60.00 (this includes manual, certificate and personal hip sack equipment) This course does NOT satisfy P.E.
+\ This course does NOT satisfy P.E.
 Requirement.